RELATED PARTY TRANSACTIONS

-In 2010, in accordance with Consob Resolution no. 17221 of March 12, 2010 and subsequent amendments, the Company’s Board of Directors appointed the Related Party Transactions Committee, establishing that the members are to be the same as those of the Internal Control Committee and approved the Discipline for related-party transactions, which had previously received a favourable opinion of the Internal Control Committee.
-The purpose of this Discipline is to establish the principles of conduct that the Company is bound to observe to guarantee the correct management of related-party transactions.
+In 2010, in accordance with Consob Resolution no. 17221 of March 12, 2010 and subsequent amendments, the Company’s Board of Directors appointed the Related Party Transactions Committee, establishing that the members have to be the same as those of the Control and Risks Committee and approved the Discipline on related-party transactions, which had previously received a favourable opinion of the Control and Risks Committee.
+The purpose of this Discipline is to establish the principles of conduct that the Company is bound to observe in order to guarantee the correct management of related-party transactions.
 This Discipline is available on the Company's website at www.sogefigroup.com, in the “Investor – Corporate Governance” section.

 In accordance with art.
 2497 bis of the Italian Civil Code, we point out that Sogefi S.p.A. is subject to policy guidance and coordination by its parent company Cir S.p.A..

-Note that the text of the “Annual Report on Corporate Governance” for 2011 was approved at the meeting of the Board of Directors that was called to approve the draft financial statements for the year ended December 31, 2011 and will be available for anyone who requests a copy, in accordance with the instructions issued by Borsa Italiana and Consob Resolution 11971/99 for its disclosure to the general public.
-The report will also be available on the Company's website at www.sogefigroup.com, in the “Investor – Corporate Governance” section.
+Note that the text of the “Annual Report on Corporate Governance” for 2012 was approved at the meeting of the Board of Directors that was called to approve the draft financial statements for the year ended December 31, 2012 will be available for the shareholders in accordance with the law.
+The Report will also be available on the Company's website at www.sogefigroup.com, in the “Investor – Corporate Governance” section.

 SOGEFI S.p.A. has its registered office in Via Ulisse Barbieri 2, Mantova and its operating offices in Via Flavio Gioia 8, Milano.